xiamenwcy/IrisParseNet/README.md

 results of IrisParseNet after post-processing (inner boundary (green) and outer boundary (red)) are shown from left to right.

 ## Citation
-If you use this model or corresponding codes for your research, please cite our papers.
+If you use this model or corresponding codes/datas for your research, please cite our papers.

 ```
 @article{wang2020iris,